cuga-rajal/supercar_plus/README.md

 movies.
 If this option is disabled, there is no effect when the driver touches the vehicle.

-For a complete list of other feature changes and bug fixes in previous releases please see https://github.com/cuga-rajal/supercar_plus/blob/master/Supercar_Plus_Versions_Credits.txt
+For a list of feature changes and bug fixes in previous releases please see: https://github.com/cuga-rajal/supercar_plus/blob/master/Supercar_Plus_Versions_Credits.txt

 -----